usagicrypto/usagicrypto/README.md

 :memo: I record a hash of the illustration in the blockchain.

-:mag: The timestamp of work's completion can be verified without having to trust a third party.
+:mag: The timestamp of the hash can be verified without having to trust a third party.